Sony A3000 Comparison Review

-The Sony A3000 has a Camera Elo of 1654.
+Is the Sony A3000 a good camera?
+The A3000 has a Camera Elo of 1764.
 This rating puts the A3000 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the A3000 also falls below average. – Well, the Sony A3000 is more than 5 years old, and there have been many other good digital cameras released since 2013.
+In terms of its sensor size category (APS cameras), the A3000 also ranks below average. – Well, the Sony A3000 is more than 7 years old, and there have been many other good digital cameras released since 2013.

 |Mirrorless system camera|

 |Sony E mount lenses|

 |3.0 LCD, 230k dots|

 |128 x 91 x 85 mm, 411 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 Body comparison with a credit card

 The physical dimensions of the Sony A3000 relative to a credit card are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 The table below summarizes the key physical specs of the Sony A3000 alongside a set of similar cameras.
 If you want to review a particular camera pair side-by-side, just move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.